 Country-by-Country Availability

 The most obvious way IGCSE vs GCSE courses differ is in the countries where they’re available.
-GCSEs are offered in only a handful of countries, whereas IGCSEs are accessible on a much wider scale, in over 150 countries worldwide.
+GCSEs are offered in only a handful of countries, whereas IGCSEs are accessible on a much wider scale.
+Some courses are available in as many as 160 countries.

-What’s more, you can also sit IGCSEs in countries which offer standard GCSEs, including the UK.
+You can also sit IGCSEs in countries which also offer standard GCSEs, including the UK.
 Some institutions that cater to international students offer IGCSEs as a means of ensuring a flexible learning experience, no matter where you’re studying in the world.

 Say, for example, a student began studying an IGCSE in the UK; if they chose to return to their home country, they would be able to pick up their studies where they left off, provided IGCSEs were available.